-The end-of-life stage of the railway and its parts starts when it is replaced, dismantled or deconstructed and does not provide any further functionality.
-It can also start at the end-of-life of the railway, depending on choice of the product's end-of-life scenario.
+The end-of-life stage of the road and its parts starts when it is replaced, dismantled or deconstructed and does not provide any further functionality.
+It can also start at the end-of-life of the road, depending on choice of the product's end-of-life scenario.
 The modules include provision and all transport, provision of all materials, products and related energy and water use.
+If the information in this module is not applicable it can be delimited; reasons shall be justified and clearly stated, and given in the EPD.